J. William Fulbright College of Arts and Sciences: School of Journalism and Strategic Media

 The School of Journalism and Strategic Media at the University of Arkansas is a subdivision of the J. William Fulbright College of Arts and Sciences that teaches and researches news, broadcasting, advertising, public relations, and related media subjects.
 The school is located in Kimpel Hall just north of the Walton College of Business.

 History

-The school was founded for Walter John Lemke in 1928 and named in his honor posthumously in 1988.
+The school was founded by Walter J. Lemke in 1928 and named in his honor posthumously in 1988.

 Programs

 The undergraduate program has three concentrations: Editorial/News Concentration, Broadcast Radio & TV Concentration, and Advertising & Public Relations.

 The School also produces KUAF/National Public Radio, UATV, the university's student-run television network, "The Arkansas Traveler," the University's student newspaper, KXUA student radio, "The Razorback," the University's yearbook, and "The Hill Magazine," an annual in-depth publication.

 School of Social Work

 The baccalaureate Social Work (BSW) program has been offered since 1940, one of the oldest undergraduate social work programs in the United States.
 The Master Social Work program is also available for graduate Social Work students.